beforeprod-com/preview-deployment-action-tmp/.github/README.md

 # Werft Deployment GitHub Action

-This GitHub Action enables automated deployment of applications to Werft, a platform for managing and deploying applications.
+This GitHub Action enables automated deployment of applications to beforeprod.com, a platform for preview deployments.
 It provides a streamlined way to deploy applications as part of your CI/CD pipeline.

 ## Features

-- Automated deployment to Werft platform
+- Automated deployment to beforeprod.com platform
 - Support for Go applications
 - Preview URL generation for deployed applications
 - Simple configuration through GitHub Actions workflow